Dates & Prices

 If you choose to participate in this tour, much of the time you will spend observing and photographing butterflies will also help Corfu Butterfly Conservation map the distribution of each species, we encounter.
 In addition, 10% of the profits made from this tour will be donated to aid the work of Corfu Butterfly Conservation

-Day 1 – Monday 8th May 2023: Arrival at Corfu airport and transfer to Hotel Apollon in Paleokastritsa.
+Day 1 – Monday 19th May 2025: Arrival at Corfu airport and transfer to our hotel

 Dependant on our flight times, having settled into our hotel there may be time for a walk before our evening meal.